jylhakos/Data-Analysis-and-Visualizations/Tableau/README.md

 # Data Analysis and Visualizations

-## Data sources

-CSV files

-Read and process CSV data

-Relational database

-Connect to relational database like PostgreSQL

-REST API

-Fetch data from REST APIs

-Excel files

-Handle Excel workbooks with multiple sheets

-## Data analysis tasks

-Data cleaning

-Handle missing values, duplicates, data type conversions

-Statistical analysis

-Calculate means, medians, standard deviations and for example hypothesis testing for significant differences and confidence intervals and statistical significance

-Conditional analysis

-Identify negative values, for example calculate percentage of entries below zero

-Data filtering

-Filter data based on specific conditions for example to identify outliers using statistical methods

-Aggregations

-Group by operations and summary statistics for example to generate summary statistics by categories

-Time series analysis

-Date/time data handling and trends

 ## Leveraging Python, Pandas, NumPy, Dask, PySpark and Plotly with Tableau or Power BI for Data Visualization

-Tableau or Power BI

 You can integrate Python and the Plotly library with both Tableau and Power BI, allowing you to create custom visualizations and enhance data analysis capabilities.

-Dash

-As an alternative, consider using Plotly Dash, an open-source framework for building analytical web applications in Python.

-Dash allows you to create interactive dashboards with advanced features, including data manipulation using Python libraries.

 ### Tableau